VR-EEG/GTI-EEG/README.md

 If bigger changes are required, script manipulation utlizing C# is required.
 It is advisable to create additional scripts, that are then  merged in the execution order inside the `NewExperimentManager`.

-Code that orignates from the project and is not part of  3rd Party assets or plugins, can be used in other projects.
+Code that orignates from the project and is not part of  3rd Party assets or plugins(please notice the Third-Party asset notice below), can be used in other projects.
 An notice about the origin of the code is favorable but not required.

 ## Third-party asset credits